What is a lattice?

 Philosophical Perspectives on the HR Lattice:

-In sum, the HR Lattice encapsulates the complex interrelationships within HR roles, offering insights into how collaboration and connectivity enhance organisational effectiveness.
+In sum, the HRM Lattice encapsulates the complex interrelationships within HR roles, offering insights into how collaboration and connectivity enhance organisational effectiveness.

 Strategic Human Resource Management (SHRM)